kieranknowles1/selfhosting/readme.md

 ### Service Configuration
 On initial setup, you will notice a number of errors on the dashboard.
 This is because the services are not fully configured yet.

-#### Speedtest
-The speed test service does not automatically run tests by default.
-To enable it, log on using the default credentials `admin@example.com` and `password` and configure the service.
-The following changes are recommended:
-- General:
-  - Speedtest schedule: `*/15 * * * *` (every 15 minutes)
-  - Prune results older than: `30` days
-- Users -> admin:
-  - Change the password
-  - Change the email address

 #### API Keys
 Several services require API keys to function.
 These should be added to `userenv.yml` as per the schema and